This blog may contain affiliate links. Read our disclosure policy for more info.

 The only exception to this is if you have a disabled parking permit – then you can drive to the lake and park in the lot.
 Organized tours to Moraine Lake, shuttles, buses, and public transit are allowed but run on limited hours.

-While you have plenty of options to get to Moraine Lake, there are only two ways to arrive for that magical sunrise time.
-The first option is with this new sunrise tour to Moraine Lake.
+• Sunrise tour to Moraine Lake The first option is this new sunrise tour to Moraine Lake.
 The tour was created to specifically fill that gap created with everyone who wants to see the lake at sunrise, but can’t drive themselves or take one of the other options that don’t arrive until later in the morning.
 The tour departs from Banff and includes all sorts of extras like a guide and even hot chocolate!

 Why is parking closed at Moraine Lake?